RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.1_userprofile.md

 cd $HOME/git/openshift-microservices/code/userprofile/
 ```

-Your new application is written in Java, whereas the other backend components such as `app-ui` and `boards` are written in NodeJS.
+Your new application is written in Java, whereas the other backend components such as 'app-ui' and 'boards' are written in NodeJS.
 One of the advantages of Istio is that it is agnostic to the programming languages of the running microservices.

-View the `UserProfile` class in your favorite editor or via bash:
+View the 'UserProfile' class in your favorite editor or via bash:
 ```
 cat src/main/java/org/microservices/demo/json/UserProfile.java
 ```